Christopher McNall has secured a win for the taxpayer against HMRC in a recent important agricultural property case.

 He has appeared in many leading agricultural and tax cases in the Court of Appeal, the High Court, the Agricultural Lands Tribunal, and the First-tier Tribunal.
 He is Chairperson of the Agricultural Lands Tribunal for Wales, a Deputy District Judge, and a fee-paid Judge of the Tax and Property Chambers of the First-tier Tribunal.

 Christopher was Consultant Editor for the ‘Agricultural Holdings and Allotments’ title in the 2018 edition of Halsbury’s Laws of England and writes the ‘View from the Bar’ column for the Agricultural and Rural Affairs section of Practical Law.
-His book, ‘A Practical Guide to Agricultural Law and Tenancies’, was published recently.
+His book, ‘A Practical Guide to Agricultural Law and Tenancies’, is available to buy on Amazon.